ZLB: A Blockchain to Tolerate Colluding Majorities: Related Work

-\paragraph{Weak guarantees.} It was shown that consensus is necessary to implement a cryptocurrency when different replicas can issue conflicting transactions~\cite{GKM19}.
-Assuming that they cannot, one may simply use reliable broadcast~\cite{CGK20}.
+Traditionally, closed distributed systems consider that omission faults (omitting messages) are more frequent than commission faults (sending wrong messages)~\cite{CKL09,KWQ12,LLM19}.
 Zeno~\cite{singh2009zeno} guarantees eventual consistency by decoupling requests into weak (i.e., requests that may suffer reordering) and strong requests.
-It provides availability in periods where $f$ goes beyond $n/3$ by committing only weak requests, that can later be reordered if a merge procedure was required.
-Note that \blockchain could not be built upon Zeno because Zeno requires wrongly ordered transactions to be rolled back, whereas blockchain transactions can have irrevocable side effects like the shipping of goods to the buyer.
-BFT2F~\cite{Li} offers fork* consistency, which forces the adversary to keep correct clients in one fork only, while also allowing accountability.
-These proposals do not aim at excluding deceitful replicas.
+It provides availability in periods where $f$ goes beyond $n/3$ by committing only weak requests, that can be reordered later. \blockchain could not be built upon Zeno because Zeno requires wrongly ordered transactions to be rolled back, whereas blockchain transactions can have irrevocable side effects like the shipping of goods to the buyer.
+BFT2F~\cite{Li} offers fork* consistency, which forces the adversary to keep correct clients in one fork, while also allowing accountability.
+Stewart et al.~\cite{grandpa} provide a finality gadget similar to our confirmation phase, however, it does not recover from disagreements.

-\paragraph{Failure model.} Distributed systems within closed networks usually consider that omission faults (omitting messages) are more frequent than commission faults (sending wrong messages)~\cite{CKL09,KWQ12,LLM19}.
-Eve~\cite{KWQ12} upper-bounds the number of commission faults to respond correctly to database requests.
-Depot~\cite{LLM19} offers a cloud service with a stronger guarantee than fork-join consistency when all faults are omission faults.
-This is because traditional datacenters build upon an isolated network whose rare commission faults can be due to disk errors~\cite{CKL09}.
 The BAR model~\cite{AAC05}, and its Byzantine, altruistic, rational classification is motivated by multiple administrative domains and corresponds better to the blockchain open networks without distinguishing benign from deceitful faults.